kevinboone/vlc-server/server/README.md

 the same way as every other media player I know, and it's not easy to implement a better approach with the kind of intelligence provided by the `sqlite3` database engine.

+### Media organization

+`vlc-server` really depends on audio files being properly tagged.
+That is, all the tracks in an album should have the same album tag; all tracks by the same artist should have the same 'artist' tag, and so on.
+The closer the media is to being rigorously tagged, the better the server will work.

+`vlc-server` can browse specific files and folders, but being able to do this really depends on the files being grouped meaningfully into a directory heirarchy.
+However, when working with metadata (tags), `vlc-server` doesn't care about filesystem organization -- except in one instance.

+That one instance is that proper handling of cover art depends on the tracks from each album being collected into a single directory.
+That is because each directory can only have one cover-art image file.

+### Cover art issues

+Cover images will be displayed, if they are available, on the Albums or Files pages.
+The file scanner will extract cover art from various audio file types, and store it as local files.
+For reasons of efficiency, the server will not attempt to read cover art from audio files at runtime.

+Any of the usual filenames -- <code>folder.png</code>, <code>cover.png</code>,
+etc -- can be used for a cover art image, if you want to install them manually.
+Be aware, however, that there's little point installing an image larger than 64x64 pixels.
+That is the size that the cover art images are displayed on web pages; if they are larger, the browser will have to scale them down.
+And, of course, transferring a larger image from the server to the browser takes longer.